 The Gangga Island Resort and Spa complex has 15 beautiful beachfront bungalows.
 These are built in the local Minahasa style.
 Each bungalow (Superior and Deluxe) has 2 separate bedrooms that can be arranged according to your requirements (king size bed / 2 twin beds / 3 twin beds).

-Rooms are elegantly furnished with dark woods and local textiles.
+Rooms are elegantly furnished with dark wood and local textiles.
 Amenities include air conditioning, satellite TV, kettle and Wi-Fi.
 The 12 deluxe rooms have recently been refurbished with a completely redesigned bathroom with floor-to-ceiling windows that offer wonderful sea views.

 The resort features an open-air restaurant and a bar.
 The main restaurant, located in the center of the complex, serves Mediterranean and Indonesian dishes made from top quality local ingredients.
 Comfortably seated under the coconut trees at the front of the resort, you will have the opportunity to enjoy a delicious fish barbecue once a week.
-The bar serves cocktails, fresh beers and other refreshments day and night.
+The bar serves cocktails, cold beers and other refreshments day and night.

 Because of its proximity to the mainland, Gangga Island is a greatood starting point for exploring the region.
 Day trips to mountain villages and archaeological sites can be booked directly at the hotel.
-Finally an excursion to the Tangkoko Nature Reserve will allow you to discoverwhere you will see the smallest primate in the world: the tarsier.
+Finally anOne of the most popular excursions is to the Tangkoko Nature Reserve will allow you to discoverwhere you will see the smallest primate in the world: the tarsier.